AmirH-Moosavi/Golestan/README.md

 Steps:

 1) Collecting Captchas:
--Collecting captchas using an API.
+- Collecting captchas using an API.

 2) Getting captchas ready for the ML process:
 - Convert captcha backgrounds to black and white.